 The Publisher must have a written agreement that defines the relationship with the owner of the Journal and/or the Editor-in-Chief.
 The agreement must comply with the Code of Behavior for Publishers of Scientific Journals, as established by COPE.

-The relationship among the Editor-in-Chief, the Editorial Board and the Publisher is based on the principle of publishing independence.
+The relationship among the Editor-in-Chief, the Advisory Board and the Publisher is based on the principle of publishing independence.

 Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
-Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Balcania et Slavia Editors.
+Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the Balcania et Slavia Editor-in-Chief.

 Authors must follow the Guidelines for Authors to be downloaded from the Balcania et Slavia website.

 Authors must explicitly state that their work is original in all its parts and that the submitted paper has not been previously published, nor submitted to other journals, until the entire evaluation process is completed.
-Since no paper gets published without significant revision, earlier dissemination in conference proceedings or working papers does not preclude consideration for publication, but Authors are expected to fully disclose publication/dissemination of the material in other closely related publications, so that the overlap can be evaluated by the Balcania et Slavia Editors.
+Since no paper gets published without significant revision, earlier dissemination in conference proceedings or working papers does not preclude consideration for publication, but Authors are expected to fully disclose publication/dissemination of the material in other closely related publications, so that the overlap can be evaluated by the Balcania et Slavia Editor-in-Chief.

-Authorship must be correctly attributed; all those who have given a substantial contribution to the design, organisation and accomplishment of the research the article is based on, must be indicated as Co-Authors.
 The respective roles of each co-author should be described in a footnote.
 The statement that all authors have approved the final version should be included in the disclosure.

 Conflicts of interest and financing

 Authors, under their own responsibility, must avoid any conflict of interest affecting the results obtained or the interpretations suggested.
-The Balcania et Slavia Editors will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
+The Balcania et Slavia Editor-in-Chief will give serious and careful consideration to suggestions of cases in which, due to possible conflict of interest, an Author’s work should not be reviewed by a specific scholar.
 Authors should indicate any financing agency or the project the article stems from.

 Authors must see to it that all works consulted be properly quoted.
 If works or words of others are used, they have to be properly paraphrased or duly quoted.
-Citations between “double quotes” (or «angled quotation marks» if the text is written in a language other than English) must reproduce the exact wording of the source; under their own responsibility, Authors should carefully refrain from disguising a restyling of the source’s wording, as though it was the original formulation.
+Quotations between “double quotes” (or «angled quotation marks» if the text is written in a language other than English) must reproduce the exact wording of the source; under their own responsibility, Authors should carefully refrain from disguising a restyling of the source’s wording, as though it was the original formulation.

 Whenever required, the research protocols must be authorised in advance by the Ethical Committee of Ca’ Foscari University of Venice.